 The Setup > Access menu allows administrators to manage group permissions, teams, and user authentication methods.
-For instance, it is used to configure authentication via LDAP, Single Sign-On, and SAML configuration, and to define hotlink security.
+For instance, it is used to configure authentication via Active Directory or LDAP, Single Sign-On, and SAML configuration, and to define hyperlink security settings.